 Great Lakes Boating Festival

 Gross Pointe Yacht Club, Gross Pointe Shores, Michigan

 Have you done a renovation on your boat's interior or exterior that made a dramatic difference?
 We're looking for inspirational projects — new cushions and surfaces, smart new enclosures, updated paint jobs, or clever rebuilds that improve the way you enjoy and use your boat.
 Have you got before-and-after photos?
 Share them with us.
 We'll publish the most inspirational in BoatUS Magazine.

-Tell us about your makeover project and send high resolution photos (by April 1, 2014) to Magazine@BoatUS.com
+Tell us about your makeover project and send high resolution photos to Magazine@BoatUS.com